 Advisor: Matthew Connelly

-Stephen Wertheim is a doctoral candidate in history at Columbia University.
-He works on international politics, particularly the history of international society and U.S. foreign relations in the nineteenth and twentieth centuries.
-His dissertation, titled "Will to Lead the World," is a political and intellectual history of the birth of U.S. world leadership in World War II, framed around the transformation of the concept of internationalism.
+Stephen Wertheim is a doctoral candidate in History at Columbia University.
+He specializes in the history of international society and U.S. foreign relations in the nineteenth and twentieth centuries, with an emphasis on concepts of politics and law.

-Stephen is rapporteur of the Columbia University Seminar on Twentieth-Century Politics and Society and has helped to organize Columbia's Center for International History.
+Stephen is currently a Mellon Graduate Fellow of the Interdisciplinary Center for Innovative Theory and Empirics.
+He is also in his sixth year as rapporteur of the Columbia University Seminar on Twentieth Century Politics and Society and has helped to organize Columbia’s Center for International History.

 In his spare time, Stephen thinks up comedy ideas, talks about them, and fails to carry them out.